lukecheeseman/verona-examples/barrier/README.md

-# Synchronisation points
+# Barrier Synchronisation

-The purpose of this subdirectory is how the cown model can be used to create synchronisation points between multiple objects colluding together.
+The purpose of this subdirectory is how cowns and behaviours can be used to create barrier synchronisation between partcipants.

-The examples in this subdirectory use a mixture of naive implementations, promises, third-party authorities and global knowledge.
+This subdirectory contains the following designs:
+- behaviour-ordering.verona: synchronisation through behaviour ordering constraints.
+- data-flow.verona: synchronisation through promises and participants being passed between behaviours.
+- exchange-promises.verona: synchronisations through participants awaiting promises fulfilled by other partcipants.
+- sophisticated.verona: synchronisation through a barrier object, built using promises, to which participants subscribe.